Sumitra-das-guptta/java-clean-code-shortnote/README.md

 ## General Principles of Clean Code

 1. Follow standard conventions.
-2. Always find root cause.
+1. Always find root cause.
 1. Follow SOLID principles.
-3. Split large functions into several functions
+1. Split large functions into several functions
-4. For database requests, keep it as simple and productive as possible.
+1. For database requests, keep it as simple and productive as possible.
-5. Check naming conventions.
+1. Check naming conventions.
 Keep them clear and concise.
-5. Be consistent.
+1. Be consistent.
 Use the same names in similar functions (Get vs Fetch, Set vs Update, Add vs Append).
-6. If you copy-paste code multiple times, consider better ways to make your code more efficient.
-7. Follow the KISS principles of software development which stands for Keep It Simple, Stupid.
+1. Follow KISS principles of software development.
-8. Follow Boy scout rule.
+1. Follow Boy scout rule.
 Leave the campground cleaner than you found it.
-10. Avoid using magic numbers. are assigned to a code with no clear meaning.
-They are for specific purposes, and here we do not set significant variables to the code.
+1. Avoid using magic numbers that are assigned to a code with no clear meaning.
-11. Deep nesting: nesting of loops are complex to understand.
-To make your loop clear, you can use loops in separate functions.
-In this way, you can write nested loops as per your requirements.
+1. Avoid deep nesting of loops.
+To make loop clear, we should use loops in separate functions.
+In this way, we can write nested loops as per requirements.
-12. Comments should be good, but code needs to be self-explanatory.
+1. Comments should be good, but code needs to be self-explanatory.
-13. Avoid duplication in the code (DRY principle or Don’t Repeat Yourself ).
+1. Avoid duplication in the code (DRY principle or Don’t Repeat Yourself ).

-## Clean Code Rules for JAVA Programming Language
+## Clean Code Rules for JAVA

 1. Project Structure:
 Follow a consistent pattern to organize our source files, tests, configurations, data, and other code artifacts.
 Let's see some of the folders that Maven suggests we create: